Patience, persistence are keys to raising your credit score

 Dear Opening Credits,

 I'd love to be able to tell you precisely why your scores are still on the low side, but I'll have to stick with generalities.
-After all, FICO -- the firm that pioneered credit scores -- tells us what influences the rise and fall of credit scores, but it doesn't publish the exact details of its scoring
+After all, FICO -- the firm that pioneered credit scores -- tells us what influences the rise and fall of credit scores, but it doesn't publish the exact details of its scoring model.

 Assuming there are no errors on the report, something you did or are doing is having a negative impact.
 What is it?
 Let's investigate!

 First, keep in mind that the three-digit FICO score is derived from information on your credit reports.
 If the reports are inaccurate, any score calculated from them will be inaccurate, too.
 And here's a bit of good news: While buying your score costs money, you have under federal law the right to inspect your credit reports from each of the three major credit bureaus at least once a year for free.

 Carefully read your credit reports.
 If you find errors, follow the credit bureau's procedure for correcting them.

 If accurate information is going in but you don't like the number coming out, we can still get to the bottom of your deflated scores -- and find ways to hike them so you and your growing family can qualify for the mortgage you want.